Home

 __________________________________________________

 Landowners are responsible for ensuring their dues are paid in full, even if an invoice is not received.
+If owners have a shed rental, it will be included on the invoice with the HOA fees.

-Contact secretary/treasurer by email at: [email protected] or call/text, 801-668-3037 for invoice.
-Please include name, property lot, and block number(s) in the email.
+Contact secretary/treasurer by email at: [email protected] or call/text, 801-668-3037 if invoice not received by April 10, 2025.
+Please include name, property lot, and block number(s) in the email or text.

-The 2024 dues, and future dues, are $175, per lot, per year.
+The 2025 dues, and future dues, are $175, per lot, per year.

 Emails with invoices are from: